 About Apex Online Learning

+Our Apex online program is not a full-time learning alternative.
+Students access our Apex program for credit recovery or acceleration courses in addition to their in-person learning.
+Students must work with their school counselor to determine needed courses to register.
 The goal of the district's Apex Online Learning program is to create the same high-quality learning experience students would expect to find in a traditional classroom through an online, remote curriculum.
 Each online course consists of a comprehensive curriculum and a versatile online learning environment.
-Our district Apex Online Learning environment is specifically designed to meet the learning needs of middle school and high school students.
+Our district's Apex Online Learning environment is specifically designed to meet the learning needs of middle school and high school students.
 The curriculum is aligned to relevant national and state standards and is relevant for:

 - Home school students